-Meet Your City Clerk: Mary Anne Hess
+Meet Your City Clerk: Mary Ann Hess

-Laurel City Clerk Mary Anne Hess has always had a passion for public service and learning.
+Laurel City Clerk Mary Ann Hess has always had a passion for public service and learning.
 As the daughter of an educator, she really couldn’t help it.
 Her father was a physics teacher at Jones College for 33 years and her mother worked in the registrar’s office.
 “I grew up on campus, literally,” she explained.
 “I have fond memories of playing in the physics lab and the old administration building.”

 Her grandmother served as a dorm mother on campus for a time and she also has an aunt who was a senior English teacher.